There’s been a massive shift from traditional in-class instruction to digital learning.

 - Udemy saw more than 1,000% year-on-growth in its course consumption related to mental health and wellness skills, including anxiety management, resilience, and stress management.

-- There was a 3,210% increase in consumption of listening skills in the software and technology industry compared to 2019.
+- There was a 3,210% increase in the consumption of listening skills in the software and technology industry compared to 2019.

 eLearning Financial Statistics